ec-jrc/re3gistry/documentation/administrator-manual.md

 found in the [docker-compose]("https://github.com/ec-jrc/re3gistry/blob/develop/sources/Re3gistry2-build-helper/docker-compose.yml") file.
 The default value and ports for the UI are localhost:8082.

-These value can also be found in the respective footer elements in the backend and the frontend interfaces, you may have to change these values from the default ones too.
+The frontend and backend interfaces both have a "Access API" hyperlink on the footer element.
+These links point to the default swagger URL, you might have to change it afterwards.

 You can manually add, edit and remove some of the options of the openapi interface by editing the existing [openapi.json]("https://github.com/ec-jrc/re3gistry/blob/develop/sources/Re3gistry2-build-helper/swagger/openapi.json") file.